U.S. Army Command, Intelligence, Signals, Etc:

 The 'Combat Artist Teams' were made up of five soldier artists who would be assigned 60 days of temporary duty (TDY) in Vietnam.
 While they were there, they were to do quick and simple sketches of the Base Camp, Soldiers, or any related activities, and gather the information for what they wanted to portray.

 On 17 March 1969, the ongoing VIETNAM - COMBAT ART PROGRAM was re-named the ARMY ARTIST PROGRAM.
-And their artwork was used then worldwide.
+And their artwork was used worldwide.

-The helmet shell is in the re-issue funky green. these were helmet shells from the '40s and '50s that were refurbished for the Vietnam War and issued to troops, with cleaned-up and repaired liners, they were brought up to snuff.
+The helmet shell is in the re-issue funky green.
+These were helmet shells from the '40s and '50s that were refurbished for the Vietnam War and issued to troops, with cleaned-up and repaired liners; they were brought up to snuff.

 During the Vietnam Era, the U.S. Army Chief of Military History asked Marian McNaughton, then Curator for the Army Art Collection, to develop a plan for a Vietnam soldier art program.
-The result was the creation in 1966 of the U. S. Army Vietnam Combat Art Program under the direction of the Office of Chief of Military History and McNaughton's office.
+The result was the creation in 1966 of the U. S. Army Vietnam Combat Art Program under the direction of the Office of the Chief of Military History and McNaughton's office.
 Her plan included involving the U.S. Army Arts and Crafts Program, then headed by Eugenia Nowlin.
 McNaughton's office relied on Nowlin and her cadre of local Army Arts and Crafts directors to solicit applications from soldiers, which were forwarded to McNaughton's office at the U.S. Army Center of Military History, where selection and team assignments were made.[2]
 The U.S. Army provided logistics support as the teams of artists were sent to Vietnam and then to Hawaii.

 Artists interested in joining the program were asked to submit applications through the Army Arts and Crafts Program facilities nearest their unit.
 Applications were to contain samples of drawings, photographs of paintings, and a resume.
 Selections were made by a committee composed of designated representatives from the Office, the Chief of Military History, and the Adjutant General's Office.
 Supervised by Army Art Curator Marian McNaughton.
-The program was the joint responsibility of the Office, Chief of Military History, and the Adjutant General's Office with support from the Office, Chief of information.
+The program was the joint responsibility of the Office, Chief of Military History and the Adjutant General's Office, with support from the Office, Chief of Information.
 Still unable to stop a bullet, they received new pattern cloth covers, but some never used them.

 There was a book put together, in 1991, called the "Portrait of an Army", it was published by the U.S. Army Center of Military History and edited by General Gordon R. Sullivan and Marylou Genres, In it, he mentions that artists wore used to put on paper may aspects of the Army, like the Reserve Officers' Training Corps (ROTC), and West Point cadets, the Army National Guard annual training, even some tank gunnery training in Europe.
 The Army Art Collection has its depictions of the Panama Operation, Desert Shield, and Desert Storm.
 I have to assume they have used artists to depict the display up to the present.